TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/typeobj.rst

 .. c:member:: PyTypeObject* PyTypeObject.tp_base

-   An optional pointer to a base type from which type properties are inherited.
+   An optional pointer to a base type kutoka which type properties are inherited.
 At this level, only single inheritance is supported; multiple inheritance require dynamically creating a type object by calling the metatype.

    .. note::

-       .. from Modules/xxmodule.c
+       .. kutoka Modules/xxmodule.c

        Slot initialization is subject to the rules of initializing globals.
        C99 requires the initializers to be "address constants".
 Function